nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

   For this reason, the [Load item from reference]({% link _docs_use-cases/use-case-transport-load-item-from-reference.md %}) use case was already added in version 6 and the use case of loading an item from a truncated reference was marked as deprecated.
   It has now been deleted with the update to version 7.

-- CanCreateRepositoryAttribute use case was renamed to CanCreateOwnIdentityAttribute.
-- CreateRepositoryAttribute use case was renamed to CreateOwnIdentityAttribute.

-- ChangeDefaultRepositoryAttribute use case was renamed to ChangeDefaultOwnIdentityAttribute.

-- DeleteAttributeAndNotify use case replaces DeleteOwnSharedAttributeAndNotifyPeer, DeletePeerSharedAttributeAndNotifyOwner, DeleteRepositoryAttribute and DeleteThirdPartyRelationshipAttributeAndNotifyPeer use cases.

-- SucceedRepositoryAttribute and NotifyPeerAboutRepositoryAttributeSuccession use cases were renamed to SucceedOwnIdentityAttribute and NotifyPeerAboutOwnIdentityAttributeSuccession.
+- The use cases for checking if a RepositoryAttribute can be created and for creating a RepositoryAttribute were renamed to [Check if OwnIdentityAttribute can be created]({% link _docs_use-cases/use-case-consumption-check-if-ownidentityattribute-can-be-created.md %}) and [Create an OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-create-an-ownidentityattribute.md %}).

 - ShareRepositoryAttribute use case was renamed to ShareOwnIdentityAttribute.

+- The use case for changing a default RepositoryAttribute was renamed to [Change default OwnIdentityAttribute]({% link _docs_use-cases/use-case-consumption-change-default-ownidentityattribute.md %}).

+- The [Delete an Attribute and notify]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}) use case replaces the use cases for deleting a RepositoryAttribute, deleting an own shared Attribute and notifying peer, deleting a peer shared Attribute and notifying owner, and deleting a ThirdPartyRelationshipAttribute and notifying peer use cases.

 - GetForwardingDetailsForAttribute and GetVersionsOfAttributeSharedWithPeer use cases were added.
 GetSharedVersionsOfAttribute use case was removed.

+- SucceedRepositoryAttribute and NotifyPeerAboutRepositoryAttributeSuccession use cases were renamed to SucceedOwnIdentityAttribute and NotifyPeerAboutOwnIdentityAttributeSuccession.

 - DeleteSharedAttributesForRejectedOrRevokedRelationship, GetAttributes, GetVersionsOfAttribute and SucceedRelationshipAttributeAndNotifyPeer use cases were adjusted.